 Last month, we broke news that the creative time behind the upcoming film, Tomorrowland (May 22, 2015)– Brad Bird, Damon Lindelof and Jeff Jensen, along with illustrator Jonathan Case — had written a 288 page novel prequel to the film, appropriately dubbed Before Tomorrowland.
 While all the details we knew about the book were on the technical side (e.g. it will also include a 20-page full color comic insert), thanks to a recent update to Disney Publishing Worldwide’s upcoming catalog, we now have a hint at the plot of the prequel.

 Via the official app, New York Comic-Con has released the full panel schedule for the upcoming 2014 New York Comic-Con.
 Below, we have compiled information on all of the official panels covering the Disney universes of Disney, Star Wars, Marvel and ABC television.
 Please note that all information below was hand-typed and may contain typographical errors, so be sure to compare with the schedule for exact information.
-Also, it should go without saying that the schedule is subject to change and may not in fact be complete, as it appears odd that some convention staples, such as ‘Once Upon A Time’ are not listed as panels.
+Also, it should go without saying that the schedule is subject to change and may not in fact be complete.
 On that note, it’s only fair to point out that the one ABC series that is on the schedule, ‘Forever,’ is being done so courtesy of co-producers Warner Bros.
 Television.
 We will attempt to update this article as much as possible.

 Short on details, Walt Disney Studios has confirmed its plans to present at the 2014 New York Comic Con on Thursday, October 9, 2014.